saaramar/Deterministic_LFH/README.md

 ![alt text](https://github.com/saaramar/Deterministic_LFH/raw/master/images/RtlpInitializeLfhRandomDataArray.png "")

 RtlpInitializeLfhRandomDataArray will fill the RtlpLowFragHeapRandomData array with 0x100 random values.
 This random array will then be used with some other value which together are used to determine some position value.
-From this position, we look for the first free chunk to return to the user.
-You can see it all in the initialization of the SegSegment in ntdll!RtlpSubSegmentInitialize.
+From this position, we look for the first free chunk in the relevant userblocks to return to the user.
+You can see it all in the initialization of the SubSegment in ntdll!RtlpSubSegmentInitialize.
 Really simple, right?

 ## Nice attack